 The most important goal of any confocal microscopy experiment is to maximize photon collection.
 Forgetting the basics about how photons travel back to your detector is not an excuse for bad data.
-In this article I will tell you how to increase your resolution by optimizing the refractive indexes in your experiment.
+In this article, I will show you how to increase your image resolution by understanding the importance of the refractive index in optimizing your experiments.
 By reviewing a few basic aspects of your setup you can ensure that your time spent at the scope is worth it.

 Understanding Refractive Index